akehn/Constructor-Hangman/README.md

-# Constructor-Hangman
+# Hangman-Cli
-Hangman command-line game using constructor functions.
+This is a hangman game using the command line interface.